ebovio/ap-labs/labs/lab2.4/README.md

-Lab 2.2 - Logger Library
+Lab 2.4 - Add syslog support to your logger
 ===================

 To compile